-The placement of a fence’s corner posts could be determined purely on property lines or through specific requirements based on the needs of the owner.
+The placement of corner posts could be determined purely on property lines or through specific requirements based on the needs of the owner.

 The height of the fence, and its types of rails or wires, could be designed based on security requirements, or based purely on style.